 As discussed above, a Chapter 13 case is a reorganization of your debt through a repayment plan.
 With a Chapter 13 bankruptcy case, you can get rid of unsecured debts for a small fraction of what you owe.
 Instead of paying the full balance owed to each unsecured creditor, you pay a percentage of the debt.
 In some cases, debtors may pay pennies on the dollar, depending on their financial situation.

 Some benefits of a Chapter 13 bankruptcy case include:

-* Allows you to get rid of unsecured debt for a fraction of what is owed to the creditor.
+- Allows you to get rid of unsecured debt for a fraction of what is to pay to the creditor.

-* You may be able to lower your car payments by modifying the term of the loan and the interest rate through a Chapter 13 plan.
+- You may also be able to lower your car payments by modifying the term of the loan and the interest rate through a Chapter 13 plan.

 Your Florida Bankruptcy attorney also checks to see if you are eligible to file under Chapter 7.